catid/AutoAudiobook/README.md

 ## Discussion

 I tried to use this with a more adult book, and the result was that GPT-4 is too censored to process the text.
 It straight up refuses to repeat the words 'fuck' or 'whore', for example, so the way that I'm doing the assignment of voice actors to the parts automatically won't work for some books.

+Sometimes it fails to assign the correct character to a passage, or it drops a line.
+So for practical use you should probably inject the missing lines back in by hand and modify the character names where they are wrong.

+Also the TTS API is very slow in high-definition mode, so for now it's impractical for a full book.
+Probably you'd want to use the regular version for now or wait for it to speed up.